versatiles-org/versatiles-documentation/guides/local_docker.md

 - **`-s /app/frontend.br.tar`** adds the included [frontend](https://github.com/versatiles-org/versatiles-frontend).
 - **`-i 0.0.0.0`** listen on every IP.
 - **`'[osm]/tiles/planet-latest.versatiles'`** use the mounted `*.versatiles` file.
 Change this if your file has a different name.

+For more information, see the documentation on [using the VersaTiles server](https://github.com/versatiles-org/versatiles-documentation/blob/main/basics/versatiles_server.md#usage).